open/close all folders

 - Followers: Norstein Bekkler, Plok, Haunter, Porygon-Z, warmongering worms, Trace, Sour Bill

-- Heralds: Murfy, the Teensies, Barbara
+- Heralds: Murfy, Barbara

 - Allies: Globox, Betilla, The Teensies, Dixie Kong, Mario, Sonic the Hedgehog, Brightwing, Ysera, NiGHTS, Kirby, Snorlax, Ezio, Jade